Do Vision & Language Decoders use Images and Text equally? How Self-consistent are their Explanations?: Background and Related Work

 The \textbf{Corrupting CoT} test \citep{lanham2023measuring} corrupts the model generated CoT, by either truncating it (Early Answering), or adding a mistake (Adding Mistakes), or replacing part of the CoT with filler tokens (Filler Tokens), or paraphrasing the CoT (Paraphrasing).
-If the model changes its prediction after the corruption, the model is deemed faithful (except for paraphrasing, where the model is judged unfaithful if it changes its prediction).
+If the model changes its answer after the corruption, the model is deemed faithful (except for paraphrasing, where the model is judged unfaithful if it changes its answer).

-The \textbf{CC-SHAP} measure \citep{parcalabescu2023measuring} is a measure of self-consistency at input and output level.
-It is based on Shapley values, which measure the contribution of each input token to the model's prediction.
-CC-SHAP compares the input contributions when generating the answer to the input contributions when generating the explanation, and outputs a continuous value between $[-1,1]$: if the input contributions are the same, CC-SHAP outputs 1.
-If they are the exact opposite, it outputs -1.
-It outputs 0, if they are uncorrelated.
+\textbf{CC-SHAP} \citep{parcalabescu2023measuring} is an \textit{edit-free} \textbf{measure} of self-consistency at input and output level.
+It uses Shapley values to measure the contribution of each input token to the model's prediction.
+CC-SHAP compares the input contributions when generating the answer to the input contributions when generating the explanation.
+It outputs a continuous value $\in[-1,1]$: if the input contributions are identical, it outputs 1; -1 if they are the exact opposite; 0 if they are uncorrelated.